A380 resurfacing scheme

 - Kingsteignton Northbound between Ware Barton junction and Eagle Farm junction will be closed between 6 January and 14 February 2020 overnight from 6:30pm until 6:00am. (plus 24hr contraflow for a four-week period during bridge deck waterproofing)

-- Woodlands to Kenn Northbound Only will be closed between 6 January and 7 February 2020 overnight from 6:30pm until 6:00am.
+- Woodlands to Kenn Northbound Only will be closed however works have been delayed until March.

 For the safety of the travelling public and our workforce, we will be using full night time road closures, each weeknight between 6:30pm and 6:00am.
 It should be noted that the start time is subject to traffic levels falling below the required threshold, therefore the start of the closure may be slightly later than 6:30pm.